euphy/polargraph_server_a1/README.md

 Polargraph Server for Arduino UNO and MEGA compatible boards using Adafruit motorshields, serial stepper drivers (eg Easy Drivers, stepsticks etc) or signal amplifiers (eg ULN2003s).

+This doesn't seem to compile in Arduino IDE v1.8.6!
+Why?
+I don't know!
+It works fine in 1.8.5.
+It also doesn't work in the online web Arduino IDE.
+I'm on it.

 It is called *_a1* because it is the version for the first arduino (ie Uno, or Duemilanove).
 Bit obtuse that, I know.